 The database abstraction layer in cx_Oracle is ODPI-C, which means that the ODPI-C installation instructions can be useful to review.

 • Create a script like the one below:

 '''

 myscript.py

 from future import print_function

 import cx_Oracle

 Connect as user "hr" with password "welcome" to the "oraclepdb" service running

 on this computer.

+(continues on next page)

 '''